install.packages("pak")

 data_resampled <- resample_mnirs(

-resample_rate = 2, ## the default `resample_rate = sample_rate` will resample to sample_rate
+resample_rate = 2, ## blank by default will resample to `sample_rate`

-method = "linear", ## linear interpolation across any new samples
+method = "linear" ## linear interpolation across resampled indices

 )